 Partners of Anagrama, a Mexico-based branding, architecture, and interactive design studio, speak about teamwork and collaboration in a multidisciplinary practice.
-In their talk ‘Strategy, Beauty and Deadlines’, Sebastian Padilla and Daniela Garza discuss projects ranging from interior architecture for a local Mexican library to branding for beauty and furniture multinationals, including Milky’s Coffee in Toronto.
+In their talk ‘Strategy, Beauty and Deadlines’, Anagrama discusses projects ranging from interior architecture for a local Mexican library to branding for beauty and furniture multinationals, including Milky’s Coffee in Toronto.

-Following the talk, Monocle’s Toronto Bureau Chief Tomos Lewis and writer Will Kitchens will interview the Anagrama partners.
+Following the talk, Monocle’s Toronto Bureau Chief Tomos Lewis and writer Will Kitchens will interview Anagrama.

 ‘Strategy, Beauty and Deadlines’

 Some creatives are motors, and some others are turbochargers: they supply power to the first ones.
-That’s the case for Sebastian Padilla, creative director and co-founder of Anagrama, an international design firm with its origins in Monterrey, Mexico, but extending out to the whole world with its branding perspective.
+That’s how a creative team runs the machine named Anagrama, an international design firm with its origins in Monterrey, Mexico, but extending out to the whole world with its branding perspective.

-In this talk, Padilla and Garza discuss the power of doing stuff, how being a creative has different facets, and the crucial exercise of collaborating with different talents to run a successful design studio.
+In this talk, Anagrama partners discuss the power of doing stuff, how being a creative has different facets, and the crucial exercise of collaborating with different talents to run a successful design studio.

 Anagrama started in 2008 with Sebastian Padilla, Gustavo Muñoz, and Mike Herrera in Gustavo’s basement.
 They debuted in international press with their 2009 project Theurel & Thomas, a pastry shop specializing in French confectionery.
 Propelled into the spotlight, Anagrama’s team grew, with Roberto Treviño joining the architectural unit and Daniela Garza managing the business.